 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Telemedicine is growing in popularity — and for good reason.
 The costs of medical care, the increased need for mental health services, and the hesitation of in-person visits during the pandemic are all reasons people are turning to their computers and phones to receive medical care.

-Of course, there are situations where in-person visits are appropriate, but there is a surprising number of conditions that can be treated through telehealth visits.
+Of course, there are situations when in-person visits are appropriate, but there’s a surprising number of conditions that can be treated through telehealth visits.

-One such option is Lemonaid, a new telehealth brand that aims to connect people with affordable healthcare options and healthcare professionals.
+One such option is Lemonaid, a telehealth service that aims to connect people with affordable healthcare options and healthcare professionals.

 Keep reading to find out how it works and if it’s right for you.